 In addition to the platform mindset, organisations need to consider these questions when selecting a platform:

-- Are you being provided with comprehensive data?
+- Are you being provided with comprehensive social customer care data?
 Can you see a complete 360 degree view of your customer on social?

 - Do you have the skill and resources to manage the tool completely yourselves or do you need to have it configured for you?